Reasons a Business Never Sells in California

 There is only one reason a business never sells.
+A business never sells unless there is both a motivated buyer and a motivated seller.

-1. A buyer with no money.
+1. A buyer with no money

 A buyer with an inadequate down payment is not a buyer.
-They are simply a person with too much spare time on their hands as they will not be able to buy a business.
+They are simply a person with too much spare time on their hands, as they will not be able to buy a business.

 2. An attorney or CPA with no experience

-Equally, many accountants enjoy the very difficult work of putting together tax returns and financial statements but the predominate service they provide the business owner is looking backward to advise how well they did and that’s the extent of their help.
-Selling a business is a proactive and reactive process with one of the main pieces a seller needs help with understanding how much tax they would have to pay if the business sells.
+Selling a business in California is a proactive and reactive process, with one of the main pieces a seller needs help with being understanding how much tax they would have to pay if the business is sold.
 This is done during the negotiations as part of the Purchase Price or tax allocation.
-It also varies with different buyers wanting a different allocation and one of the main reasons why I use a CPA that specializes in the area is so the final tax allocation is fair to both buyer and seller.

 3. Too many decision-makers